Quick Answer

 Tax and Withholding Considerations

 PTO payout may be subject to withholding and deductions.
-Take-home pay may differ from the gross estimate, so compare the payout amount with the PTO payout tax calculator and your payroll records.
+Take-home pay may differ from the gross estimate, so compare the payout amount with the PTO and vacation payout tax calculator and your payroll records.

 Using PTO before leaving may keep pay on regular paycheck timing, while a payout may be processed as a separate or final payment depending on employer payroll practices.